urbantrout/docs/en/routing.md

 ## Advanced Routing

-If you need to match a URL pattern that’s not covered by the available route tokens and you’re comfortable with regular expressions, you can set up your routes in `craft/config/routes.php` as well.
+If you need to set up routes to controller actions, or you need to create a template route that matches a URI pattern that’s not covered by the available route tokens in Settings → Routes, you can set up your routes in `craft/config/routes.php` as well.

 When a request comes in, Craft checks this file first, and then the routes defined in Settings → Routes.